-- Grasses provide a cooling effect which reduces our need for air conditioning in the summer.
+- Grass provides a cooling effect which reduces our need for air conditioning in the summer.
 Grass reduces surface temperatures 30 to 40 degrees as compared to bare soil.

-- Grass takes carbon dioxide which it needs to survive, out of the air and replaces it with oxygen which we need.
+- Grass takes carbon dioxide out of the air and replaces it with oxygen.
 A patch of grass just 50 feet by 50 feet generates enough oxygen to meet the needs of a family of four.

 - Grass clippings which are left on the lawn decay and release valuable nutrients which improve the soil.
-The contribute to a greener, healthier lawn.
+They contribute to a greener, healthier lawn.

-- The extensive system of leaves and roots in grass plants enable them to trap about 12 million tons of dust and dirt from the air annually.
-Just one acre of grass will absorb hundreds of pounds of sulfer dioxide from burning fossile fuels each year.
+- The system of leaves and roots in grass plants enables them to trap about 12 million tons of dust and dirt from the air annually.
+Just one acre of grass will absorb hundreds of pounds of sulfer dioxide from burning fossil fuels each year.

 - Rain traps pollutants in the air and deposits them in the thatch layer of lawns.
-There they are broken down rapidly by millions of microbes which live there naturally.
+They are rapidly broken down by millions of microbes which live there naturally.

 - Studies at Penn State have shown that water runoff as well as water which drained through the soil just two days after a chemical application was usually cleaner than government standards for drinking water.